Naples FAQ: Your 15 Biggest Questions About Visiting Southern Italy's Capital

 Sightseeing

-How much time do I need for Pompeii?
+How much time do you need for Pompeii?

 Minimum 4 hours on site, plus 1.5 hours round-trip transport.
-The site is 66 hectares — you can't see everything in one visit.
+The site spans 66 hectares — one visit won't cover everything.
 Prioritize: the Forum, House of the Faun, House of the Vettii, the amphitheater, and the Garden of the Fugitives.

-Hiring a guide (~€130 for 2 hours for a group) is worth it — they show you things you'd walk past and explain the context.
+Hiring a guide (~€130 for 2 hours for a group) pays off — they surface things you'd walk right past and explain the context.
 Book in advance or join a group at the entrance.

-Can I do both Pompeii and Vesuvius in one day?
+Can you do both Pompeii and Vesuvius in one day?

 Yes, but it's a long day.
 Start with Vesuvius (take the EAV bus from Ercolano Circumvesuviana station to the trailhead — €3 plus €10 entry — the summit hike is 30 min).
 Then train back to Ercolano and walk 10 minutes to Herculaneum (€13), or continue to Pompeii.